aliartiza75/mongodb-backup/README.md

 1. InfluxDB is deployed on a server.
 As we need only its address.

 2. Telegraf is running on the server where the backup and restore strip will execute.
+It requires to read the

 3.